There’s nothing more elegant than marble floors. With its glossy exterior and veining design, it adds a sense of royalty to an ordinary house.

 Mopping the floor an extra time will remove any residue from the cleaning solution.
 It’s also an excellent way to get rid of any remaining dust or dirt.

-Step #5: Dry the Floor
+5. Dry the Floor

 Drying marble floors is crucial if you want a good result and to prevent water damage.
 Use a clean and soft cloth or towel to wipe the floor.
 Switch it whenever needed.

-Tips for Avoiding Damage
+Tips for Maintaining Marble Floor and Avoiding Damage

 Marble floors are a luxury.
 It’s therefore essential to preserve the sensitive surface.
 Here are a few ways to avoid substantial damage: